Three Venezuelan envoys expelled by U.S. in retaliation

 “It is regrettable that the Venezuelan government has again decided to expel U.S. diplomatic officials based on groundless allegations, which require reciprocal action.
 It is counterproductive to the interests of both our countries,” the State Department said.

 Maduro said earlier Tuesday that socialist-led Venezuela will not have cordial relations with the United States as long as U.S. diplomats continue what he alleges are attempts to destabilize his country.
+If proven to be true, the diplomacy would face fire from not only the US government, but all over the world!

 Speaking from the government palace, Maduro said that “while the government of the United States does not understand that it has to respect our country’s sovereignty there will be simply be no cordial relations nor cordial communication.”